UtherII/utherii.github.io/README.md

  - Links in doc-comments to integrated items would open on the right side too, as if they had been selected from the sidebar.
  - Searches would be able to return entries from the related documents, along with doc-commented items
 ### Why:
  - For some crates the most interesting pieces of information are not directly in the Rustdoc.
-It would be interesting to directly access them from the sidebar as a regular item.
+It's useful to discover them have direct access to them from the rustdoc.
- - The documentation not directly related to code would really feel first party.
 ### Questions:
  - What kind of doc do we want to support ?
    - Markdown files seems obvious since there is already markdown support in rustdoc
    - Link to documentation page on websites would be convenient.
 It might be opened in a iframe (maybe sandboxed ?)
    - Handling mdBooks might be more complex, but it seems interesting since it is a pretty common format to write guides in the Rust community.
 The Rust source already include multiple mdbook and some of them are referenced in the stdlib doc-comments.
  - Should we :
-   - always integrate the doc?
-It feels nicer to me, but might not match perfectly how some existing documentations are organized
+   - open in the right part? (it feels really nicer to me, but might not match perfectly how some existing documentations are organized)
    - just open in the doc in a new window? (easier)
    - offer the choice with and `integrated = false` parameter on the attribute.
 If so, what should be the default ?
 ### What's in the prototype: